AadityaH/Demand_Forecasting_Application/README.md

 # Demand_Forecasting_Application : Web based prototype application to forecast the demands

+Important : Due to cache usage limitations on free hosting platoforms , this application is hosted locally & not on web servers .
+You can refer the PyCaret6.py file for accessing the code.

 Shortages – Is one such word which every stakeholder in the supply chain industry comes across – be it a Buyer / Logistics Coordinator / Production Supervisor.

 Shortages are inevitable , however those can certainly be reduced with the help of machine learning based forecasting models.